 As the name implies, gap insurance covers the difference between the amount you owe on the loan and the cash value of your car.
 If there's an accident that totals your vehicle, your insurance provider only pays the value of the car at the time, which can be less than the amount remaining on your loan.
 With gap insurance, the insurance company pays the difference so you don't have to worry about it.

-In most cases, gap insurance is optional.
-Unless it's a requirement in your loan agreement or contract, the dealer or lender can't force you to carry gap coverage on the vehicle.
+Although you can estimate the value of your car using the Kelley Blue Book or NADA Guides, insurance companies use an actual cash value calculator, which isn't available to the public.
+In most cases, gap insurance is optional, but can give the policyholder a piece of mind that the car will be fully covered in the event of an accident.
+However, unless it's a requirement in your loan agreement or contract, the dealer or lender can't force you to carry gap coverage on the vehicle.

 Refunds After Cancellation

-Since gap insurance normally is paid in advance, you may be entitled to a prorated refund of the unused portion after you've cancelled the policy during the refinance.
-Although the coverage ends when the loan is paid off, contact the gap insurance company directly to fill out any necessary cancellation paperwork and request a refund.
+Since gap insurance normally is paid in advance, you may be entitled to a prorated refund of the unused portion after you've cancelled the policy during the refinance, so be sure to check your policy in its entirety.
+Although the coverage ends when the loan is paid off, contact the gap insurance company directly to fill out any necessary cancellation paperwork and request a refund for any coverage that you did not need or use.

 Adding Gap Insurance

-The length of time you have to add gap insurance coverage varies based on the policy issuer, but you'll generally have up to 12 months.
+The length of time you have to add gap insurance coverage varies based on the policy issuer, but you'll generally have up to 12 months after you purchase the car.
 Although gap insurance can be purchased at the dealer, lower rates typically are available when you add it on to your existing insurance policy.
-You also can purchase gap coverage through a separate insurance company if you find one offering it for less.
+Do a little comparison shopping; you also can purchase gap coverage through a separate insurance company if you find one offering it for less.